jhklarcher/jhklarcher/README.md

 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/jhklarcher/).

-Find out more about my experiences and education by clicking below:

 <details>
-<summary>Click to expand!</summary>
+<summary>Find out more about my experiences and education by clicking here:</summary>

 ## 🎓 Academic Education